 Why We Love It

-• Other activities that can be arranged include rhino tracking, helicopter rides, bungee jumping and rainforest walks
+- Arranged on own account: rhino tracking, helicopter rides, bungee jumping, and rainforest walks

 What could be more relaxing than this, image credit: Thorntree River Lodge